kolemare/CNN-CPP/README.md

 ### Fully Connected Layer

-The FullyConnectedLayer class represents a dense layer in a neural network, where each neuron is connected to every neuron in the previous layer.
+The FullyConnectedLayer class represents a dense layer in a neural network, where each neuron is connected to every neuron in the previous layer or input from flatten layer.
 It is responsible for learning linear combinations of the input features, which are then used for predictions or further transformations.

 - <code style="color: teal;">Initialization:</code>